CompVis/stable-diffusion/README.md

 ```
 ## Fine-tuning GoBIG
 There are a few settings you can tweak to improve your results:
 - First and foremost is init_strength.
 This setting determines how much of the original image should be retained, and thus how many steps to skip in the render process.
-I recommend a number between 0.55 and 0.75.
+I recommend a number between 0.55 and 0.75, and you will need to experiment to find the perfect setting for your image.

-- The second is to use [RealESRGAN](https://github.com/xinntao/Real-ESRGAN/) to handle the initial resizing the starting image.
+- The second is to use [RealESRGAN](https://github.com/xinntao/Real-ESRGAN/releases) to handle the initial resizing the starting image.
 To do this, install RealESRGAN and make sure it is in your path, then set "gobig_realesrgan" to "true" in your settings.
 This will begin your process with a much cleaner image.

 - Lastly, consider tweaking the prompt from your original image to one that focuses more on texture and detail.
 Keep in mind that each section of the image will use the prompt, so if the image you are upscaling has a singular subject in one area (say, a bird), as it re-renders each section if "bird" is in the prompt it may try to add a bird to those smaller sections, resulting in an upscaled image that is not what you wanted.

 - Not every image does well with GoBIG.
 It is best used on images that have lots of content and fine detail everywhere.
 So, don't force it!
 Sometimes a simple upscaler like RealESRGAN will do a better job, especially on those images where your prompt might not apply to every section.

+- Finally, remember that the output itself doesn't need to be "final".
+Take the results from GoBIG and load it into an image editor, along with the original and the ESRGAN upscaled version, layer them, and keep the best areas from each for a true final image.

 # MacOS Setup